USS Barbel (SS-580): 1970s and 1980s

 In 1973 Barbel's weapons division set a SUBPAC record for successfully shooting 118 torpedoes that year.
 This included successful salvo firing two Mark 16-8 exercise torpedoes, and a successful MK 16-8 warshot operational test.
 In addition the boat performed a zero error Mark 45 torpedo Technical Standardization Inspection conducted by DoD, a Navy Technical Proficiency Inspection, and the torpedomen identified the source of the MK 45 torpedo "flex hose eater problem."
 For this record, Barbel was awarded the 1973 Battle Efficiency "E".
 Barbel's record for firing torpedoes was around 1978.
 She also succeeded in a simulated "sinking" of the aircraft carrier Enterprise during Exercise RIMPAC during that same period.

 From 19 January 1981 to 22 January, Barbel and fellow submarine Grayback participated in ASWEX 81-3U off the coast of the Philippines, an exercise in shallow water ASW.
 The submarines opposed the transit of the oiler USNS Navasota, which was escorted by the destroyers John Young (CTF 75 embarked) and Elliot, and frigates Gray, Whipple, Lang, Ramsey and through the narrow straits.

 From 1988 until her decommissioning in 1989, Barbel was commanded by Commander William F. Bundy who was the first African-American Navy enlisted man to rise to become a submarine commander.
 After retiring from the Navy, Bundy served as Director of the Rhode Island Department of Transportation and later as a professor at the Naval War College in Newport, Rhode Island.

 On 1 May 1989, while operating off Kyūshū, Japan, three submariners were washed overboard by heavy waves.
 One sailor was rescued; two drowned.
 Due to extensive damage from flooding during the incident, the decision was made to decommission Barbel.
-Supposedly, the May 89 event was caused soon after having surfaced due to improperly ensuring the vessel had a proper positive buoyancy, and when a large wave went over the bow, the boat was driven below periscope depth before ships force was able to recover depth control and resurface.
+Supposedly, the May '89 event was caused soon after having surfaced due to improperly ensuring the vessel had a proper positive buoyancy, and when a large wave went over the bow, the boat was driven below periscope depth before ship's force was able to recover depth control and resurface.